growth in sRNA focused biomaker publications over the last decade1

 Current approaches miss important aspects of sRNA biology

-Starting at the source: how sRNA variants drive disease3
+Starting at the source: how sRNA isoforms drive disease3

 GUIDED BY THE RISC COMPLEX, NON-CODING sRNAs IN THE GENOME MODIFY PROTEIN EXPRESSION